 |Editing Report||You can click Edit Report to add or delete campaigns from your report||You can edit your report by adjusting your filter criteria.|

 Canvas reports work similarly to a manual campaign report in that Canvas selections and report updates must also be done manually.
-You can include at most 5 Canvases in one report.
+You can include at most five Canvases in one report.

-You can also toggle calculations for the average of any rate or numerical metric or total for any numerical metric.
+You can also toggle calculations for the Average of any rate or numerical metric and Total for any numerical metric.

 Campaign Comparison Report with Multivariate Campaigns

 For any multivariate campaigns, you can view these metrics broken down by your variants and control group by clicking the arrow next to the campaign name.
 The rows containing your variants will include performance results for that variant, and the row containing your control will include just the results for your conversion events.

 The metrics populating the row for your overall campaign will reflect the performance of its variants, but will not include the performance of the control.
 For instance, Primary Conversion Event A for your overall campaign will be the sum of the Primary Conversion Event A for your variants, and this will not include the Primary conversion Event A for your control.